Chocolate Chip Muffins

 - Preheat the oven to 425ºF.
 In a large mixing bowl combine the eggs, milk, vegetable oil, cooled melted butter, and vanilla extract.
 Combine using a whisk.
 Gently pour the dry ingredients into the wet ingredients and stir by hand with a spatula just until the batter is combined.
 Cover the bowl with a towel and allow it to rest for 15 minutes.
 This is a critical step in making bakery style muffins with domed tops.

-- Line a muffin pan with 12 paper liners.
-After the 15 minute rest, use a large cookie scoop to fill the muffin cups completely full.
-Fill them with as much batter as each cup can possibly hold.
+- For bakery style muffin tops, line a 12 count muffin pan with 6 muffins liners, meaning you’ll only fill every other muffin well with batter.
+Filling every other well allows the muffins to spread and dome without running into each other.
+After the 15 minute rest, use a large cookie scoop to fill the muffin cups super full.
+Fill them with as much batter as each cup can possibly hold, creating a little dome with the batter.
+I typically fill each muffin liner with 8 heaping tablespoons of batter.
 Add the additional 1/2 cup of chocolate chips to the tops of the muffins.
 Then sprinkle generously with sanding sugar.

-- Bake at 425ºF for 7 minutes, then keeping the oven door closed, turn the temperature down to 350ºF and bake for 14-16 minutes, or until a toothpick inserted in the center comes out clean.
-Allow the muffins to cool in the pan for 10 minutes before moving them to a cooling rack.
+- Place one pan in the center of the oven and bake at 425ºF for 7 minutes, then keeping the oven door closed, turn the temperature down to 350ºF and bake for 14-16 minutes, or until a toothpick inserted in the center comes out clean. **Baking times are suggestions, every oven is different, start checking the muffins after 10 minutes at 350ºF and adjust as needed.** Allow the muffins to cool in the pan for 10 minutes before moving them to a cooling rack.
+Repeat with the remaining batter, making sure to bump the temperature back up to 425ºF.

 Notes